Favela: Tourism

 The Brazilian federal government views favela tourism with high regard.
 The administration of Luiz Inácio Lula da Silva initiated a program to further implement tourism into the structure of favela economies.
 The Rio Top Tour Project, inaugurated in August 2010, promotes tourism throughout the favelas of Rio de Janeiro.
 Beginning in Santa Marta, a favela of approximately 5,000 Cariocas, federal aid was administered in order to invigorate the tourism industry.
-The federal government has dedicated 230 thousand Reais (US$145 thousand) to the project efforts in Santa Marta.
+The federal government has dedicated 230,000 reais (US$145,000) to the project efforts in Santa Marta.
 English signs indicating the location of attractions are posted throughout the community, samba schools are open, and viewing stations have been constructed so tourists can take advantage of Rio de Janeiro's vista.
 Federal and state officials are carrying out marketing strategies and constructing information booths for visitors.
 Residents have also been trained to serve as tour guides, following the lead of pre-existing favela tour programs.
 Recently, favelas have been featured in multiple forms of media including movies and video games.
-The media representation of favelas has increased peoples' interest in favelas as tourist locations.
+The media representation of favelas has increased interest in favelas as tourist locations.